deltachat-bot/deltachat-irc-bridge/README.md

 > Disclaimer: This bot is in an early state and the code is kinda bad

+This bot can create DeltaChat groups for irc channels and bridges between group and irc channel.
+You can add people manualy or let them join over the bot.
 ## Usage

 1. create a `config.json` in the `./data` directory with following content: